 Even for the most loyal Chicago Cubs fans, visiting Ballpark Way, the Cardinal’s Hall of Fame, and taking in a St. Louis Cardinal’s baseball game while you’re in town is definitely a must.
 We were fortunate enough to see two Cubs vs. Cardinals games while we were in town, with one win and one loss.

-Cooper was a little nervous that we would get heckled since we weren’t on our own turf, but what we found was that the rivalry was even friendlier than we realized, and that Coop can make friends with anyone and everyone, no matter where we go or who we cheer for.
+Our kiddo was a little nervous that we would get heckled since we weren’t on our own turf, but what we found was that the rivalry was even friendlier than we realized, and that he can make friends with anyone and everyone, no matter where we go or who we cheer for.

 Baseball really does bring people together.